T0r1nn/APLC/README.md

 Eventually, this will be added as a yaml setting so that a few of the main issues are fixed.

-Multiworlds might be unbeatable with custom content if the logic string isn't able to correctly read it.
+Multiworlds might be unbeatable with custom content.
+If this happens, let me know so I can improve the logic string generation method.

 Trophy mode is currently unbeatable with custom moons.